MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/smb/voice/get-ready-internet.md

 # How fast should my Internet connection be?

 Business Voice is located in the cloud with Microsoft 365.
 Every computer and device that uses Microsoft Teams and Business Voice needs a connection to the Internet.
 To get the best experience with Business Voice, you need a broadband Internet connection that can support the expected number of phone calls that will be made at any one time.
 This article helps you determine whether your Internet connection is fast enough for the number of people who need to make phone calls, host video conferences, and so on.
-You'll enter some information about your organization and get back a report with recommendations.
+You'll enter some information about your organization and get back a report with how much of your Internet connection will be used by Teams and Business Voice.

 To follow these steps, you need to have a tenant with one of the following subscriptions: